Legal

 19.1For retainer-based Services (including SEO, SEM, AIO, and Social Media Marketing), LOMA shall use reasonable efforts to meet the following service levels:

-- (b)provide a substantive response or status update within three (3) business days of receiving a Client request;
+• (b)provide a substantive response or status update within five (5) business days of receiving a Client request;

 19.2For urgent matters (including website downtime, security incidents, or ad account suspensions), LOMA shall use reasonable efforts to respond within four (4) business hours during business hours (Monday to Friday, 9:00am to 6:00pm Singapore time, excluding public holidays).